spitbol/x64/docs/minimal.md

 The integer accumulator, which is zero or negative, is divided by 10. the quotient (zero or negative) is replaced in the accumulator.
-The remainder is converted to the character code of a digit and placed in *WA*.
-For example, an operand of -523 gives a quotient of -52 and a remainder in *WA* of ch$d3.
+The remainder is converted to the character code of a digit and placed in WA.
+For example, an operand of -523 gives a quotient of -52 and a remainder in WA of CH$D3.

 #### 9-  Block Move Instructions